NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 {: artwork-align="center" }

 which achieves the same average window size as AIMD TCP.
-When receiving an ACK in congestion avoidance (where *cwnd* could be greater than or less than *W<sub>max</sub>*), CUBIC checks whether W<sub>cubic</sub>(*t*) is less than *W<sub>est</sub>*.
+When receiving a new ACK in congestion avoidance (where *cwnd* could be greater than or less than *W<sub>max</sub>*), CUBIC checks whether W<sub>cubic</sub>(*t*) is less than *W<sub>est</sub>*.
 If so, CUBIC is in the AIMD-friendly region and *cwnd* SHOULD be set to